estevaoabreu/hello-i-am-a-machine/README.md

 # HELLO, I AM A MACHINE

 This website was developed for the "Project 4 - Interactive Multimedia" course unit of the Bachelor's in Design and Multimedia of the Faculty of Sciences and Technology of the University of Coimbra.
+This project was made by Estêvão Abreu.

 The main objective was to develop conceptual interactive website, focusing on using and experimenting with alternative interaction possibilities, such as machine learning techniques.